 - Room size: standard rooms are 450 square feet.
 That is 25 percent larger than Royal Pacific and about 15 percent larger than Hard Rock.

 - Price: Standard rooms range between $329 and $544 per night.

-- Best match: Portofino Bay, as we mentioned earlier, is the flagship resort at Universal Orlando.
+- Best match: Portofino Bay, as already mentioned, is the flagship resort at Universal Orlando.
 Not only is it the most impressive in terms of theming, it also features the widest selection of amenities.
 For example, it has three pool areas – Hard Rock, Royal Pacific, and Sapphire Falls only have one.
-It also has more restaurants and shops than the other four hotels.
+It also has more restaurants and shops than the other seven hotels.
 Perhaps more importantly, Portofino is tied (with Sapphire) for the largest selection of room types, including five separate suite categories.
 All that we have described makes Portofino Bay the obvious choice for older couples or parties in the mood for romance.

 Staying at a 28-star resort

 Many guests are delighted to find out that by staying at one of the on-site hotels, they have complimentary access to the amenities at all the others.
 This is particularly useful to know if your hotel of choice is sold out.
 Most common scenario: a family with teens wants to stay at Hard Rock, but there are no more rooms available.
 Well, they will most likely be able to stay at Royal Pacific and save a little bit of money, and they can still hang out at Hard Rock’s pool (be sure to bring your room keys!).